- May 14, 2015

 While there’s no arguing that modern diesel trucks are amazing, it is still very important make sure that you’re driving safely on the road.
 Trucking is the life blood of so many industries in the United States and Canada, and whether you’re talking about the farmer or rancher looking over hundreds of acres or big semi-truck rigs on the road, you want to make sure that you are taking every truck repairs precautions to drive safely not only for yourself but also for all those around you.

 Watch Out for That Strong Cross Wind

 There are few natural weather phenomenons as scary for the truck driver, as strong winds, especially when those huge gusts of wind are acting like crosswinds across the highway.
 Let’s face it, trailers offer a big and broad target for sudden bursts of extremely heavy wind.
 This is a major hazard not only for the semi-truck but also for any other vehicles on the road around it.

-There are plenty of YouTube videos and other recorded instances of a major gust of wind outright blowing over a tractor trailer and you want to make sure you don’t join those numbers.
+There are plenty of YouTube videos and other recorded instances of a major gust of wind outright blowing over a tractor trailer and you want to make sure you don’t join those numbers and avoid truck repairs.

 Beware of Bad Drivers